 In 2015, we met Robert Grund, the Pyongyang representative of the World Federation of the Deaf and the city’s only full-time deaf foreign resident.
 He established the first kindergarten for the deaf in Pyongyang’s Moranbong district, wholly paid for and funded by a small German non-profit Disabled Persons Organization.

-It was following this meeting, and after a tourist contacted us asking how she could help the disadvantaged in the DPRK, that we decided to become a sponsor of the kindergarten – to raise awareness and donations.
+It was following this meeting, and after a tourist contacted us asking how she could help the disadvantaged in the DPRK, that we decided to become a sponsor of the kindergarten and deaf centre – to raise awareness and donations.

 Robert has long championed the needs of deaf children in the DPRK.
-He first came to the country 11 years ago, just after finishing school, and has kept coming back, despite the many challenges thrown in his way.
+He first came to the country in 2004, just after finishing school, and has kept coming back, despite the many challenges thrown in his way.
 His efforts have resulted in an association for the deaf and the participation of North Koreans in the International Congress for the Deaf.
-Young Pioneer Tours is proud to support the kindergarten, and to help improve the lives of the citizens of the DPRK.
+Young Pioneer Tours is proud to support the kindergarten & deaf center, and to help improve the lives of the citizens of the DPRK.

 Where does my donation go?